EmotiBit/EmotiBit_Plugins/README_py.md

 - The flow to go from .cpp to .pyd looks like
   - Create a CMakeLists that lists the pybind module and its dependency on the source file library.
   - Run cmake to create build files
-  - Build hte files created in the previous tep to create the `.pyd` file
+  - Build the files created in the previous step to create the `.pyd` file

 ## Creating python-env with pybind11